foeb/loveterm/README.md

 ![](assets/example.png)

+Contributions of more public domain tilesets or color palettes are very welcome!

 ## Installation
 To use LoveTerm in your Love2d project, simply drop any of the files you need into its directory and include it by adding